 Consider the family that has a dream to be financially independent in 10 years.

-Through careful precision, their financial planner determined that their magic number was $1.5 million.
+Their financial planner determined that their magic number was $1.5 million through careful precision.
 Currently, they have $800k saved and are committed to saving $36k/year or $3k/month.

 How conservative versus how aggressive should you be?